Yes, I Swear By Those Expensive Magnetic Capsules From Cadence (and for More Than Just Travel)

 Deanne Revel

-Cadence sent me a couple of examples of the new Flex System to test, and I'm still an original girl.
+Cadence sent me a couple of examples of the new Flex System to test, and I'm still an Original Capsule girl.
 I do love that these new capsules feature magnets on the top and the bottom; so with the new Flex System, you can stack capsules vertically, too.
-You can't do that with original capsules.
+You can't do that with Original Capsules.
 However, there's something I love about the sharp edges and uniform lines of the originals.
 (Remember, I'm a Virgo.)
-The new Flex System has more rounded corners, and I found the magnets to be weaker than the original capsules.
+The new Flex System has more rounded corners, and I found the magnets to be weaker than the Original Capsules.
 The Flex System capsules wiggle around more whereas the originals don't budge.

 Deanne Revel